 The journey from physical or emotional abuse to healing is not made through an easy path.
 It will surely be a challenge to get your self-esteem and confidence back so that you can start loving yourself again.
-Once you know the secrets to heal yourself, you will feel motivated and empowered to find the light and make your future brighter in your life after abuse.
+Once you know the secrets to healing yourself, you will feel motivated and empowered to find the light and make your future brighter in your life after an abusive relationship.

 While certain wounds are healing, different ones—wounds hidden by the relationship itself—erupt in agony.